Vantiq/vantiq-extension-sources/jmsSource/README.md

 WHEN MESSAGE ARRIVES FROM JMS1 as msg var myObj = {}
-myObj.JMSMessage = msg.message
+myObj.message = msg.message
+myObj.headers = msg.headers
+myObj.properties = msg.properties

+if (msg.queue != null) {
-myObj.JMSFormat = msg.JMSFormat
+    myObj.destination = msg.queue
+} else {
-myObj.JMSDestination = msg.destination
+    myObj.destination = msg.topic
+}

 INSERT JMSMessageType(myObj)
 ```

 ## Select Statements <a name="select" id="select"></a>

 In order to read messages from a queue, (**NOT** a queueListener), a VAIL SELECT statement must be used.
 The SELECT statement
-must have two query parameters: *operation* and *queue*.
-Currently there is only one *operation* that is supported, which is
+must have two query parameters: `operation` and `queue`.
+Currently there is only one `operation` that is supported, which is
-the "read" operation.
+the "read" `operation`.
 In the future, there may be different SELECT Operations.
-The *queue* parameter is the name of the queue
+The `queue` parameter is the name of the
-from which to read.
+queue from which to read.
 The following is an example of a Procedure created in VANTIQ Modelo querying against a JMS Source:

 ```
 PROCEDURE readMessageFromQueue()

 SELECT * FROM SOURCE JMS1 AS msg WITH
     operation: "read",
     queue: "NamirJMSServer-0/NamirSystemModule-0!NamirJMSServer-0@/com/namir/weblogic/base/dq"
     {
         var myObj = {}
-      myObj.JMSMessage = msg.message
+        myObj.message = msg.message
+	myObj.headers = msg.headers
-      myObj.JMSFormat = msg.JMSFormat
+	myObj.properties = msg.properties
-      myObj.JMSDestination = msg.destination
+    	myObj.destination = msg.queue

         INSERT JMSMessageType(myObj)
     }
 ```

-*   **NOTE**: Messages returned by a Select statement are in the exact same format as those sent to the source as a Notification.
+*   **NOTE**: Messages returned by a Select statement are in the exact same format as those sent to the source as a Notification, (except they will always have a "queue" field, not a "topic" field).

+## Messages to JMS

 ## Publish Statements

 In order to send messages to either a queue or a topic, a VAIL PUBLISH statement must be used.
 The PUBLISH statement will have
+four parameters: `message`, *destination* (expressed as `queue` or `topic`), `headers`, and `properties`.
+The `message`
-three parameters: *message*, *queue/topic*, *JMSFormat*.
-The *message* parameter is simply the message to be sent.
-The next
+parameter is simply the message to be sent, and it is optional.
+The next parameter is either `queue` or `topic`, depending on
-parameter is either *queue* or *topic*, depending on which type of destination you are sending the message to.
-The value of
+which type of destination you are sending the message to.
+The value of this parameter is the name of the given queue/topic,
-this parameter is the name of the given queue/topic.
-Finally, the last parameter is the *JMSFormat*, which specifies the JMS
+and it is required.
+The next parameter is the `headers` section, which allows the user to specify any of the following JMS
+Message Headers: `JMSCorrelationID`, `JMSReplyTo`, and `JMSType`.
+The only one of these headers that is required is the
-Message Type that will be used to send the message.
-If no custom Message Handler was implemented, the three values that we
+`JMSType` header, which describes the JMS Message Type that will be used to send the message.
+If no custom Message Handler
-support are "TextMessage", "MapMessage", and "Message".
-The "Message" type does not have any message body, so no message
+was implemented, the three values that we support are `TextMessage`, `MapMessage`, and `Message`.
+The `Message` type does not
+have any message body, so no `message` parameter is needed.
+Finally, the last parameter is the `properties` section, which
-parameter is needed.
-The following three examples show how to send all three supported message types.
+allows the user to specify any JMS Message Properties they wish to include.
+The following three examples show how to send all
+three supported message types.

 ### Sending Text Message ###